Robust Longitudinal Control for Vehicular Autonomous Platoons Using Deep Reinforcement Learning: Methodology

-where the policy approximates the optimum, according to some cost (reward) function, only for the specific $\neighSet_{i}$ used in the training stage.
+where the state $\statev_i(t)$ is a composition of the errors to other vehicles, and the action $\action_i(t)$ is given by a policy that approximates the optimum behavior, according to some cost (reward) function, only for the specific $\neighSet_{i}$ used in the training stage.
 In practice, this policy is implemented as a deep neural network, as described in the following.
+The problem with the such formulation is that $\statev_i(t)$ depends on the number of neighbors (network topology), which limits its application to the trained platoon.
+This problem will be treated further with the proposal of a novel state/action representation.